Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 hour

 You take control of the air in a 100-foot cube that you can see within range.
 Choose one of the following effects when you cast the spell.
-The effect lasts for the spell's duration, unless you use your action on a later turn to switch to a different effect.
-You can also use your action to temporarily halt the effect or to restart one you've halted.
+The effect lasts for the spell's duration, unless you use your :rsc-action: **Action** on a later turn to switch to a different effect.
+You can also use your :rsc-action: **Action** to temporarily halt the effect or to restart one you've halted.

 ***Gusts.*** A wind picks up within the cube, continually blowing in a horizontal direction you designate.
 You choose the intensity of the wind: calm, moderate, or strong.
 If the wind is moderate or strong, ranged weapon attacks that pass through it or that are made against targets within the cube have disadvantage on their attack rolls.
 If the wind is strong, any creature moving against the wind must spend 1 extra foot of movement for each foot moved.